 The deadlift is the holy grail of full-body exercises.
-Is it worth it?
-Absolutely!
+They are a bit of a risk and rewards move though.

 There are various deadlift variations you can do to gain muscle mass.
 These include the Romanian deadlift, trap bar deadlifts, sumo deadlifts, and conventional deadlifts.
 Conventional deadlifts are the most repped variation in this category, followed by Romanian and sumo deadlifts.